 4. Tax Cuts: Lowering taxes for corporations and the wealthy to encourage investment and economic growth.

-5. Free Markets: Promoting the idea that markets are the most efficient way to allocate resources and solve societal problems.
+5. Free Markets: Promoting the idea that markets are the most efficient way to allocate resources and solve social problems.

 Ideological Dogma